mcso-ap-fp/final-project/README.md

   - simon.weisser@utexas.edu
   - saw3548

 ## Title
 Report the title of your app

 ## Description
 Our app is designed to help individuals or groups decide on a location to eat based on their dining preferences.
-The goal is to please the most members of the group while avoiding the “I don’t care you pick” circular conversation.
-We will utilize the output of a recommendation algorithm as input to the Google Maps API to display details of the best nearby restaurants.
+We pass the user or group's preferences as input to the Google Maps API to display details of the best nearby restaurants.

 ## Screenshot
 Include a screenshot of your app, hopefully one that illustrates key functionality.